Vaccine Rights Win Big in VermontUpdated: July 21, 2017Vaccination

 Will the Vermont legislature have another go at eliminating the philosophical exemption next legislative session?
 Not likely, say S 199 activists, who promise heated efforts to unseat the bill’s sponsors so that they are not returned to office after the Fall elections.

-UPDATE: Vermont is poised to potentially reverse course on this issue previously rejected by an overwhelming margin to eliminate the philosophical exemption.
+UPDATE:on this issue previously rejected by an overwhelming margin to eliminate the philosophical exemption.
 Hopefully, the governor won’t sign the bill.

 Sarah, The Healthy Home Economist